-Kruger Surname Genealogy
+Kruger Surname Meaning

 Kruger’s origins are German.
 Two derivations are given:

 - The first is from the German krug, meaning an inn or tavern, and kruger or kroger would describe a host or innkeeper.
 The name occurs mainly in northern Germany.

 There are more Krugers in northern than in southern Germany; thus probably more Krugers derived from krug than from kruog.

+German spellings were Kruger and Kroger, each with an umlaut.
+These became Kruger and Krueger in their travels to English-speaking lands.
 Some Krugers came from Poland as Kruger can be a Jewish name.

 - Miscellaneous Kruger Surname Records.